 This data item identifies the type of first recurrence after a period of documented disease-free intermission or remission.
-Type of First Recurrence is required if available by CoC-accredited facilities for cases transmitted 1, 2021 and forward.
+Type of First Recurrence is required if available by the CCR (if the information is obtainable for abstracting, it is required) by CoC-accredited facilities for cases transmitted 1, 2021 and forward.